Annual Gathering

 Annual "We Love Our Lake" Decorated Boat Parade

-Date: Around July 4th, 2024
+Date: Saturday July 6th, 2024

-Time: Usually 3:00pm, Judging starts at 2:45pm, late arrivals may not be judged.
+Time: 3:00pm, Judging starts at 2:45pm, late arrivals may not be judged.

-Location: Usually 3-Mile Point, Otsego Lake.
+Location: 3-Mile Point, Otsego Lake.

 Please stay around for a few minutes at the end of the parade while the judges announce and give out the prizes.
 All boats, large and small, are welcome - including antique or classic, human powered, wind powered, electric powered, jet powered, outboard powered, inboard/outboard powered and, of course, flying boats.
 It can be unusually decorated, humorously decorated, patriotic theme decorated, joyful/party theme decorated, sports theme decorated, military theme decorated, etc. If you prefer, you do not even need to decorate your boat - just join in the parade and view the other boats up close.
 You can even join the parade at any time or anywhere along the route, especially for non-motorized boaters who might not want to travel the full route.
 If you are unable to enter your boat in the parade, you can watch from shore at various points along the parade route including Three Mile Point, Brookwood Point, the Country Club (members only), the Otesaga Hotel, and Lakefront Park.
 There are no fees, registration forms, rules, or regulations except travel slowly, stay in line, and be courteous to other boaters.
 In the past, we have had over 50 boats participate in the parade.
 The parade is meant to be a fun-filled, family event for all boaters to celebrate our love for Otsego Lake.